tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Pandas is one of the most powerful open source libraries in Python for analyzing and manipulating data.

-* This library was born on 2008 at AQR Capital when Wes McKinney was looking for a high-performance and flexible tool to perform quantitative analysis on financial data.
+* This library was born in 2008 at AQR Capital when Wes McKinney was looking for a high-performance and flexible tool to perform quantitative analysis on financial data.

 * Etymology: The name “Pandas” originates from “panel data structures.”

 * Pandas doesn't require users to memorize formulas.
-Common financial calculations and formulas are made available to Pandas users as functions.
+Standard financial calculations and formulas are made available to Pandas users as functions.

 * Pandas offers functions that ensure data is clean and ready for analytic use.